umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 3. Minor issues and optimizations.

 2024-10-05: Fixed an issue in the order of Job Result when it the child results are sent as references.

+2024-10-18: Following changes.
+1. Added version information for the simulator.
+2. Corrected tje content of Quality and Vision Results which are now sent as ResultReadyEvent instead of JoiningSystemResultReadyEvent.
+3. Minor bugs and optimizations.